DarkCrown11/Custom-Debug-Console-V0.1.0-Documentation/README.md

 - ## Console Widget
-After opening the unreal engine, you can find the widget in the Content Drawer.<br/> `Content Drawer->Plugins->Custom Debug Console Content→Custom Debug Console` or on the left side of the content drawer click All and search Custom Debug Console.
+After opening the unreal engine, you can find the widget in the Content Drawer.<br/> `Content Drawer -> Plugins -> Custom Debug Console Content -> Custom Debug Console` or on the left side of the content drawer click All and search Custom Debug Console.
 This way you can find the custom debug console widget.<br/> If you want you can create your console widget
 > :warning: **The console widget you create yourself will not include any built-in functions.**